mdowney421/md-personal-project/README.md

 # Matt Downey's Portfolio Project

-## Please note that this is not my official portfolio.
+## Please note that this is NOT my official portfolio.
 That can be found [here](https://github.com/mdowney421/official-portfolio).

 ## Overview
 * Home page: Welcome message and introduction about who I am.
 The welcome message uses jQuery to animate upon the page loading.